Two years ago, on 3 December 2018, Foreigner.fi was born.

 That does not mean, however, that we should be mere passive observers.
 Those of us who make Foreigner.fi are journalists and therefore we carry out our work with the critical spirit that must accompany good journalism.
 Of course, always with the utmost respect for the laws, institutions, citizens and residents of Finland.

 Some of you have also criticized us at times for the treatment of some news that concern foreigners.
 And I think that is something positive, a sign that what we do matters.
 As editor-in-chief I must explain that writing a newspaper for foreigners does not mean always being on their side.
-We are on the side of the law, of freedoms, of human rights and of all the people who defend them with honesty.
+We are on the side of the law, of freedom, of human rights and of all the people who defend them with honesty.
 Therefore, when a foreigner commits a crime or breaks the rules, we must also report it.

 Going forward, we encourage our readers to get in touch with us to explain through our pages any injustices they suffer, always with words, reasons, respect.